Memory Commands

 Create

-kernle -a <agent> playbook create NAME [options]
+kernle -s <stack> playbook create NAME [options]

 | Option | Description |